 Unlimited pay runs + direct deposit + printable W2s + employee self-service

-Basic + filing & paying payroll taxes + year-end payroll tax report filings + tax-filing accuracy guarantee
+Basic + filing and paying payroll taxes + year-end payroll tax report filings + tax-filing accuracy guarantee

 Patriot Payroll Features